ABOUT

 How many Lafayette students apply to health professions school per year?

-That said, for the 2018-2022 matriculation years, the overall medical school acceptance rate for Lafayette applicants regardless of GPA is 64%.
+That said, for the 2018-2023 matriculation years, the overall medical school acceptance rate for Lafayette applicants regardless of GPA is 66%.
+Nationally, the acceptance data for MD applicants was 44%.

-The acceptance rate for Lafayette dental applicants is around 89%, 100% for veterinary school applicants and 100% for optometry school applicants.
+The acceptance rate for Lafayette dental applicants during that period was 80%, 80% for veterinary school applicants and 100% for optometry school applicants.

 What are some of the medical and dental schools where Lafayette students have been accepted?